stoeps13/connections-doc/source/admin/migrate/t_upgrading_to_7.md

 **Important:** If you have previously installed ICXT, deselect the **Feature Foundation** check box when upgrading to Connections 8.0 and contact HCL Support to acquire the new ICXT upgrade package.
 After downloading the ICXT package follow the [ICXT installation guidelines](https://help.hcltechsw.com/connections/api/icxt/install-guide-scripted.html).

+!!! note
-**Note:** In an in-place upgrade, previous configurations for IBM FileNet and Metrics deployments will be retained in Connections 8.0 going forward.
+    In an in-place upgrade, previous configurations for IBM FileNet and Metrics deployments will be retained in Connections 8.0 going forward.

 1. Stop all clusters and node agents in your deployment but leave the Deployment Manager running.